wcandillon/react-native-shader/README.md

 React Native Shader Library

-⚠️ This is a toy module, you can play with it but it cannot do much at the moment ⚠️
+⚠️ **DOT NOT USE THIS.
+We have something much better in the oven for you.** ⚠️

 ## Installation